A first-day ESL class activity: Writing ID cards

 Dislikes:

--You can keep this simple and just ask the students to write down the ‘things’ they like and don’t like.
-I write up a couple of examples on the board:
+-You can keep this simple and ask the students to write down the ‘things’ they like and don’t like.
+Write up a couple of examples on the board:

 Likes: I like pizza and computer games